Article

 What is dividend reinvestment?

 For income seekers receiving a growing stream of dividends can be very useful, but they can be a great source of return for any investor.
-Reinvesting dividends helps grow an investment pot through buying more shares or units to benefit from future growth.
+A dividend reinvestment plan helps grow an investment pot through buying more shares or units with dividends received to accelerate future returns through compounding

-When investing in funds, if income isn’t required, an investor can elect to buy accumulation units in a fund, rather than income units which pay the income out.
-Accumulation units in equity income funds reinvest dividends for you to turn income into growth and allow you to automatically compound dividend returns, and they can help form a more stable core to a portfolio compared to more growth-oriented or specialist funds.
+When investing in funds, if income isn’t required, an investor can elect to buy accumulation units, rather than income units which pay the income out.
+Accumulation units reinvest dividends for you to turn income into growth and allow you to automatically compound dividend returns, and they can help form a more stable core to a portfolio compared to more growth-oriented or specialist funds.

 Here are some fund ideas our Collectives Research Team believe offer good quality options for new investment in their respective areas.
 They should all be considered long term investments meaning five years plus and are provided for your information but are not a guide to how you should invest.
 Before investing in any fund please read the relevant Key Investor Information Document or Key Information Document, and Prospectus to ensure they meet with your objectives and risk appetite.